Tillamook, Oregon: Museums and other points of interest

 The Tillamook Air Museum, which features over 15 aircraft, an Exhibit Hall with rare wartime and aviation-themed artifacts, is located just south of the city.
 It is housed in a wooden WWII blimp hangar that was once a part of Naval Air Station Tillamook.
 In 1991, illusionist David Copperfield filmed a train car disappearance illusion for a TV special in Hangar B. Its sister hangar (Hangar A) was destroyed by a fire in 1992.
 The hangars were built with old-growth trees and one can see the huge seamless beams inside the buildings.

 The Tillamook Cheese Factory is the Tillamook County Creamery Association's original cheese production facility.
 The Tillamook Cheese Factory also serves as a Visitor Center and hosts over 1 million tourists each year.
 Visitors can learn about the cheese-making process, cheese-packaging process, and the ice cream-making process from a viewing gallery over the main production floor.
 Tours are self-guided and self-paced, and are augmented by video presentations and interactive kiosks.
 Tours inside the actual cheese-processing area of the plant were discontinued in 1967 due to health and safety regulations.

 The Tillamook County Fair is world-famous for the annual Pig-N-Ford race where contestants have to catch a pig and race stripped Model T Fords around an oval track with the pig under one arm.

 Education

 Tillamook is served by the Tillamook School District.
 The city is home to seven schools and one college.
 Tillamook High School, Tillamook Junior High School, Wilson River School (Alternate Education), Trask River High School, East Elementary School, South Prairie Elementary School, Liberty Elementary School, and it contains the Tillamook Bay Community College.

+Tillamook High School (home of the Cheesemakers) won the OSAA 4A State Football Championship in 1993, the OSAA 4A State Men's Championship in 1980, and the OSAA 4A State Women's Championship in 1980.